 It would be useful to bring along details of any medication you are currently taking.
 Ideally, minimal make-up will assist diagnosis.
 Try not to have a large meal within an hour of your consultation and please avoid alcohol and food or drink that colour your tongue.
 Please wear loose, comfortable clothing as it makes it easier to access the points needed for treatment.

 How many sessions will I need?

 In some cases, clients react very quickly to Acupuncture and only 2 or 3 treatments are needed.
 Other chronic conditions may need treatment for longer.
-Usually a course of treatments is recommended.
+Usually an inital course of 6-8 treatments is recommended.
 Many people have Acupuncture treatment regularly to maintain good health throughout the year.

 Should I tell my doctor?

 If you have been prescribed medication, I recommend you tell your doctor that you are planning to have Acupuncture.
 Do not stop taking any medication without professional guidance.
 You should always tell me about any medication and supplements that you are taking as this may affect your response to the Acupuncture treatment.
 As a BAcC registered acupuncturist, I am trained to recognise potentially serious underlying health conditions and will suggest that you see your GP if necessary.

 There may be some minor discomfort, but many clients compare the feeling to a tingling or dull ache, and find that the time is an opportunity to relax - some snooze!
 Acupuncture needles are extremely fine and nothing like those used by your GP or in hospital.
 You may find that the points chosen are somewhat distant from where you feel the source of discomfort or symptoms.
 Migraines are a good example of this, where acupuncture points on the hands or feet may be chosen depending upon the nature of the migraine.
 Research

 Is acupuncture safe?